 The Office of Inspector General subscribes to the following standards in the conduct of internal audit and investigation activities:

-The Inspector General is established in each state agency to provide a central point for coordination of and responsibility for activities that promote accountability in government.
+The Inspector General is established in each state agency to provide a central point for coordination of and responsibility for activities that promote accountability, integrity, and efficiency in government as outlined in Florida Statute 20.055.
 It shall be the duty and responsibility of the Inspector General to: